Congratulations on your decision to embark on your MBA journey.

 - Curriculum vitae (resume): Outline your managerial and professional experience, as well as any pertinent volunteer work.

 - Letter of Intent: State your reasons for pursuing a graduate program, as well as your contribution to the program given your background and experience.
 The letter should be at least 500 words.

-- Admission test scores (GMAT or GRE): To speed up the evaluation process, please upload a copy of your GMAT or GRE report.
-At your testing centre, request that official GMAT or GRE test results be available electronically to the Telfer Graduate Office.
+- Admission test scores (GMAT, GRE or TAGE MAGE): To speed up the evaluation process, please upload a copy of your GMAT, GRE or TAGE MAGE report.
+At your testing centre, request that official GMAT, GRE or TAGE MAGE test results be available electronically to the Telfer Graduate Office.